aurtzy/linux-autosetup/README.md

 # Configuration
 *This script assumes a working directory where linux-autosetup.sh is located.*

 Configuration files should be found in the ./config directory.
-The following link contains example config files that are based on lists of apps that I've compiled which you may copy or use as a guideline.
-They may also be helpful to use in understanding what kind of things you can do, particularly the example config:
+The following link contains config files that I've compiled, which you may find helpful as guidelines for setting up a config file.
+They may also be helpful in understanding what kind of things you can do:
 https://github.com/aurtzy/linux-autosetup/tree/stable/linux-autosetup/config

 ## Creating a Config File